example42/example42.github.io/_posts/2016-05-30-exploring-puppet4-modules-design-patterns.md

 Still this is not a requirement.

-Once you keep a minimal "just install and do nothing else" approach for the main class (and if you do it, please use install_class indirection as it would greatly enhance its interoperability) and move into profiles in modules all the customization, typical use cases, opinionated setups, you can actually have endless options.
+Once you keep a minimal "just install and do nothing else" approach for the main class (and if you do it, please use install_class indirection as it would greatly enhance its interoperability and potential) and move into profiles in modules all the customization, typical use cases, opinionated setups, you can actually have endless options.
 You might even provide in the same module alternative profiles using either an essential options_hash + template approach or one based on multiple (profile class') parameters, for example.

 Also the idea of using Tiny Puppet in component modules (originally I considered it mostly as a possible replacement for component modules, to be used in local profiles) has proven to be useful and practical: it saves modules authors from managing a lot of common logic and module data and provides an handy abstraction on application management.

+Note that even if Tiny Puppet has a sort of own implementation of the data in modules concept, it's not just a data in modules implementation.
+You can still have modules with data in modules and Tiny Puppet.

 This is the direction that the 4th generation of example42 modules are taking: this time we ABSOLUTELY don't want to follow past errors, trying to write by ourselves most of our modules.

 We hope the community of modules' authors will start to write modules following similar design patterns, this would allow us, and everybody, to more easily use third party modules and integrated them in existing Puppet installations.

-A good starting point to write modules based on these principles is the module skeleton [here](https://github.com/example42/control-repo/tree/production/skeleton).
+A good starting point to write modules based on these principles is [this module skeleton](https://github.com/example42/control-repo/tree/production/skeleton).

-To use create a module based on it from example42 [control-repo](https://github.com/example42/control-repo/) you have just to run:
+To create a module based on it from example42 [control-repo](https://github.com/example42/control-repo/) you have just to run this Fabric task:

     fab puppet.module_generate

-The same control-repo can be used as a reference on how roles, local profiles and profiles in modules can seamlessly work together.
+The same example42 control-repo can be used as a reference on how roles, local profiles and profiles in modules can seamlessly work together.

 Alessandro Franceschi and David Schmitt